 Everything you need to know about how to make a media kit and work with your dream brand! (+ FREE template included)

-So I’ve been receiving a lot of questions about how to go about working with brands and where to start, so I’ve decided to write a little resource for those who are at the point in their blog “game” where they’d like to start reaching out to brands (either for sponsorships, product samples for review, collaborations, giveaway/contest prizes, etc.).
-One of the key elements to doing so is having a solid, great looking media kit.
+I’ve been receiving a lot of questions about how to go about working with brands and where to start.
+So I’ve decided to write a little resource for those who are at the point in their blog “game” where they’d like to start reaching out to brands (either for sponsorships, product samples for review, collaborations, giveaway/contest prizes, etc.).
+One of the key elements of success is having a strong, great looking media kit.
 Really put the work in this one.
 I mean really put in the work.
 If your blog is about beauty or anything that’s related to aesthetics, you need to make sure your media kit reflects that.
 Have all the necessary information and make it look GOOD.

 What is a media kit?

 It is typically a digital document (either as text or image) that represents you and your brand in a professional manner.
-A media kit allows you the opportunity to let brands know who you are and what you do.
-It’s almost like a mini commercial – highlight all the good and why a brand needs you.
+A media kit gives you the opportunity to let brands know who you are and what you do.
+It’s almost like a mini commercial or condensed portfolio – highlight all the good and why a brand needs you.

 Yea.
 This might be the part that takes the most time above everything else.
 Write down everything in a physical or digital notebook that your blog is about what you want to let brands know about you.
 That means…

 Getting your best/most interesting blog images together

 Blog/YouTube Channel Logo

 A short paragraph about you